Paarvai Ondre Pothume

 Paarvai Ondre Pothume is a 2001 Indian Tamil-language romance film written and directed by Murali Krishna.
-The film stars Kunal, Monal and Karan.
-The film's soundtrack was composed by Bharani and was a huge success.
+The film stars Kunal, Monal and Karan in the lead roles.
+The film's soundtrack was composed by Bharani.
 The film was released on 16 March 2001 and became a commercial success.
-Karan's acting in the film was critically acclaimed.
-It is Kunal's next Tamil film release and his only release in 2001 since Kadhalar Dhinam (1999).

 Plot

 Vinodh and Manoj are best friends.
 Manoj gives Vinodh a managerial job in his three-star hotel.
 They both are in love with Neetha, but Neetha is only in love with Vinodh.
 This causes a strain in their friendship, and Manoj fires Vinodh from his job.
 The film ends with a message to the audience that "love is divine (pleasing) but friendship is pristine (unspoilt)".